Skip to main content

 AI Security protects AI agents from malicious prompts, jailbreaks, and hidden commands.
 It monitors both user prompts and data retrieved by agents to detect and mitigate these threats.

-Administrators can create and configure policies that determine which agents are monitored and what action to take when a rule is triggered.
+Administrators can create and configure policies that determine which agents are monitored and what tool to take when a rule is triggered.

-Every policy specifies its target agents and an enforcement action.
+Every policy specifies its target agents and an enforcement tool.
 A policy might apply to all agents and be set to:

 • “Block and fail” if a prompt-injection is detected